Communicative competence ability. Communicative competence. Communication competencies of a business person

 development of texts;

-and decode, user-
+and decode, user

 level of development

-level of knowledge of the rules
+level of knowledge of norms

 be individual

-and application rules
+and rules of application

 stock of verbal